lqc/thinkcspy/source/strings.rst

 the paper at the ``n`` and ``m`` positions.

-Two tricks are added to this: if you omit the first index (before the colon), the slice starts at the beginning of the string.
-If you omit the second index, the slice extends to the end of the string.
+Two tricks are added to this: if you omit the first index (before the colon), the slice starts at the beginning of the string (or list).
+If you omit the second index, the slice extends to the end of the string (or list).
 Thus:

 .. sourcecode:: python